-- 10.5 It shall be the sole responsibility of the individual clinical mental health counselor or marriage and family therapist to obtain documentation from the approved sponsoring or cosponsoring organization, agency, or institution of his/her participation in a continuing education program and/or activity that shall include no less than the date, time, subject matter, name of lecturer or teacher, or such other data, and the number of credits earned.
-Those documents shall be retained by each licensee for no less than three (3) years (i.e., from the date of license renewal) and are subject to random audit by the Department. - 10.6 A license shall be denied to any applicant who fails to provide satisfactory evidence of continuing education relevant to counseling/family studies as required herein. - 10.7 A clinical mental health counselor or marriage and family therapist whose license has been revoked for failing to satisfy the continuing education requirements herein shall be required to complete such additional continuing education credits as may be required by the Board for the preceding two (2) year cycle. - 10.8 Failure to comply with any provisions of this section shall be subject to the sanctions of section 14.0 herein.
-Furthermore, all hearings and reviews that may be required shall be subject to the provisions of section 13.0 herein.
+- 9.4 An extension of time to complete the continuing education requirements may be granted to a clinical mental health counselor or marriage and family therapist solely at the discretion of the Board for reasons of hardship or other extenuating circumstances. - 9.5 It shall be the sole responsibility of the individual clinical mental health counselor or marriage and family therapist to obtain documentation from the approved sponsoring or co-sponsoring organization, agency, or institution of his/her participation in a continuing education program and/or activity that shall include no less than the date, time, subject matter, name of lecturer or teacher, or such other data, and the number of credits earned.
+Those documents shall be retained by each licensee for no less than four (4) years (i.e., from the date of license renewal) and are subject to random audit by the Department. - 9.6 A license shall be denied to any applicant who fails to provide satisfactory evidence of continuing education relevant to counseling/family studies as required herein. - 9.7 Clinical mental health counselors or marriage and family therapists initially licensed by examination after the July 1st renewal date shall be exempt from the continuing education requirements stated herein until the date of the next renewal cycle (i.e., June 30th of the next even-numbered year). - 9.8 A clinical mental health counselor or marriage and family therapist whose license has been revoked for failing to satisfy the continuing education requirements herein shall be required to complete such additional continuing education credits as may be required by the Board for the preceding two (2) year cycle. - 9.9 Failure to comply with any provisions of this section shall be subject to the sanctions set forth in the Act.
+Furthermore, all hearings and reviews that may be required shall be subject to the provisions of section 16.0 herein.